kimruddock/pawelgrzybek.github.io/_posts/2016-02-19-css-custom-properties-explained.md

 ## Day / night mode switch

 Codepen is already full of beautiful projects that use CSS Custom Properties.
 Mine is nothing near this level of creativity but I had good fun doing it.
+Before checking example below, please make sure your browser [supports CSS Custom Properties](http://caniuse.com/#feat=css-variables) first.
 I'm super curious about how you use CSS Custom Properties.
 Don't be shy and post a link in the comments section :)

 <p data-height="391" data-theme-id="14885" data-slug-hash="KVLmXQ" data-default-tab="result" data-user="pawelgrzybek" class='codepen'>See the Pen <a href='http://codepen.io/pawelgrzybek/pen/KVLmXQ/'>2016-02-19-css-custom-properties-explained</a> by Pawel Grzybek (<a href='http://codepen.io/pawelgrzybek'>@pawelgrzybek</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>